Point5Foundry/task-sync/README.md

 Todo
 ----

-1. Finish up the support in the current Providers
+1. Finish up the support for Asana (creation support needed)
 2. Add more Providers
-3. Complete support for syncing down to tasks (currently only supports syncing down to projects)
-4. Make a nice CLI and configuration to use.
+3. Make a nice CLI and configuration to use.
-5. More documentation?
+4. More documentation?